 This program contains the results of GBT's first Four-Fifths Analysis of Employment Practices using tables provided by the Federal Transit Administration (FTA).
-The data used represents hire, promotion and termination numbers since the last update of this plan (calendar years 2014 and 2015).
-It is noteworthy that the tables provided by FTA also include training opportunities.
-Prior to the preparation of this plan, GBT did not maintain records suitable for use in the analysis for this employment practice and has put in place a process to capture and evaluate this information.
+The data used represents hire, promotion and termination numbers since the last update of this plan (calendar years 2017 and 2020).